testifysec/ollama-claude-proxy/README.md

 # Ollama-Claude Proxy

-A simple proxy server that allows you to use Anthropic's Claude API with Ollama-compatible clients.
-This proxy translates Ollama API requests to Claude API requests, allowing you to leverage Claude's powerful AI capabilities with tools built for Ollama.
+A proxy server that allows you to use Anthropic's Claude API with Ollama-compatible clients or directly using Claude's API format.

 ## Features

-- Accepts Ollama-compatible `/generate` endpoint requests
+- **Direct Claude API Access**: Use the `/v1/messages` endpoint with Claude API format.
-- Forwards requests to Claude's API using your API key
+- **Ollama Compatibility**: Use the `/generate` endpoint with Ollama-style requests.
-- Returns responses in Ollama-compatible format
+- **Model Mapping**: Simple names like `claude` are mapped to appropriate Claude model IDs.
-- Supports common generation parameters (temperature, top_p, top_k, etc.)
+- **Parameter Support**: Works with temperature, top_p, top_k, and other common settings.
-- Simple model name mapping ("claude" → appropriate Claude model)
+- **Flexible Interface**: Supports both Ollama and Claude API clients.

 ## Setup